TrevorHProgramming/TrevorHProgramming.github.io/README.md

 Some bugfixes for the previous version.
 Fixes:
 VBIN models with sections that are not rendered at lower LODs would crash the program.
 Now these will instead render at the lowest available level.
-Also technically a known issue as this is inaccurate to how the model should be. </br>
+Also technically a known issue as this is inaccurate to how the model should be. <br>
 256 color textures have their palette issues resolved.
 Still a known issue: there are some textures that are not swizzled, but the program assumes that all ITF files are.
-There is likely a bit somewhere to indicate whether to swizzle the image or not. </br>
+There is likely a bit somewhere to indicate whether to swizzle the image or not. <br>
 Model sections with a . in the name will be culled to just the name section after the ".".
-This will allow the DAE format to properly assign textures to these sections. </br>
+This will allow the DAE format to properly assign textures to these sections. <br>

 Known issues:
 Files with long extensions (ex .MESH.VBIN) will only read the last extension.
-This should be a fairly easy fix I just forgot about it and don't have time today</br>
+This should be a fairly easy fix I just forgot about it and don't have time today<br>
 Database files still don't work.

 <HR>